The Young Duke: Synopsis

-Neither party is seriously injured in the duel and the participants decide to let the rumour spread that the dispute was over an opera singer (“The Bird of Paradise”).
+Neither party is seriously injured in the duel and the participants decide to let the rumour spread that the dispute was over an opera singer ("The Bird of Paradise").
 Relieved by the duel of his commitment to Lady Aphrodite, George once again proposes to May who rejects him again but this time far more respectfully and affectionately.

 Depressed, George retreats to his Cornish estate where he receives news from his bankers that his finances are in dire straits.
 He meets his bankers in London before retreating to Brighton where he adds to his financial woes by losing £100k in a few nights’ gambling.
 He returns to London and, shortly after learning that both the Bird of Paradise and Lady Aphrodite have eloped with two of his gambling acquaintances, he writes to Mr Dacre requesting his help in resolving his financial predicament.
 Mr Dacre accepts and before going to stay with him, George, expecting that he will be obliged to emigrate, has an emotional farewell with Caroline.

 Staying with Mr Dacre, George once again spends time with May.
 He is saddened when he comes across her and Arundel in an intense discussion, arriving at the conclusion that Arundel will only propose if he wins a seat in Parliament.
-At a forthcoming election, George induces Caroline’s brother to stand down in favour of Arundel whose passage to Parliament is secured.
+At a forthcoming election, George induces Caroline's brother to stand down in favour of Arundel whose passage to Parliament is secured.

-As an MP, Arundel is instrumental in getting the Catholic Emancipation Bill passed by the House of Commons.
+As an MP, Arundel is instrumental in getting the Roman Catholic Relief Bill passed by the House of Commons.
 George resolves to secretly go to London to take his seat in the House of Lords where, despite his brilliant speech, the bill is defeated.
-In Parliament he meets Arundel who entrusts him with an important letter for Mr Dacre which George presumes to be a request for his daughter’s hand in marriage.
+In Parliament he meets Arundel who entrusts him with an important letter for Mr Dacre which George presumes to be a request for his daughter's hand in marriage.

-On arrival back at Dacre’s estate, George is greeted as a hero.
+On arrival back at Dacre's estate, George is greeted as a hero.
 Mr Dacre opens the letter and, without revealing its contents, says that he and May should discuss it later.
-May and George then go for a walk in the ruined abbey and this time May accepts George’s proposal of marriage.
-On their return to the house, Mr Dacre happily endorses the union and also sets out a plan for resolving George’s financial problems.
+May and George then go for a walk in the ruined abbey and this time May accepts George's proposal of marriage.
+On their return to the house, Mr Dacre happily endorses the union and also sets out a plan for resolving George's financial problems.

 George conveys the news of his engagement by letter to Fitz-pompey, whose reply discloses the engagement of Arundel to Caroline.
-In subsequent correspondence Fitz-pompey reveals that Lady Aphrodite has thwarted Lucius’s demands for divorce by producing the letters between her husband and Mrs Dallington Vere, exposing their plotting.
+In subsequent correspondence Fitz-pompey reveals that Lady Aphrodite has thwarted Lucius's demands for divorce by producing the letters between her husband and Mrs Dallington Vere, exposing their plotting.
 Arundel challenges Lucius to a duel and shoots him in the leg such that it has to be amputated.
 Mrs Dallington Vere is forced to the leave the country, whilst relatives of her deceased husband contest her entitlements under the terms of his will.